This article is split into the following parts:

 - Guidelines for assigning tags – gives you some background information

-- Assign tags – instructs you on how to and what tags to assign
+- How to assign tags – instructs you on how to and what tags to assign

 Guidelines for assigning tags#